 1 Application of:

 Name of Applicant

-for CASF Fundi ng pursuant to Decision
+for CASF Funding pursuant to Decision

-' name of applicant in blank above;

-see instruction 1; atta ch fictitious names, if any)
+(Insert the full legal name of applicant in blank above; see instruction 1; attach fictitious names, if any)

 Street address:

-Street address.

-Telephone: () Fax No.: ()
+Telephone: ()Fax No.: ()E-Mail:

-E-Mail:

-2 Applicant is: A corporation (attach good standing certificate)

-(Check only one; A general partnership (attach good standing certificate)

-see instruction 2.)
-A limited liability partnership (attach good standing certificate)

-A limited liability company (attach good standing certificate)

-A general partnership

-A sole proprietor A trust
+2 Applicant is: A corporation (attach good standing certificate) (Check only one; A general partnership (attach good standing certificate) see instruction 2.)
+A limited liability partnership (attach good standing certificate) A limited liability company (attach good standing certificate) A general partnership A sole proprietor A trust Other (describe)

-Other (describe) Attach name, street address, and telephone number of applicant's

-registered agent for service of process
+Attach name, street address, and telephone number of applicant's registered agent for service of process

-Attach list of the names, titles, and street addresses of all

-officers and directors, general partners, trustees, members, or

-other persons authorized to conduct the business of applicant

-at a similar level
+Attach list of the names, titles, and street addresses of all officers and directors, general partners, trustees, members, or other persons authorized to conduct the business of applicant at a similar level

 Attach list of all affiliated entities (see instruction 2)

 3 Legal domicile California

 of applicant is: Other (identify):

 (Check only one; see instruction 3.)

-4 Applicant will provide service: In specific portions only (attach description and map)
+4 Applicant will In specific portions only (attach description and map)

+provide service:

 (Check only one; see instruction 5.)

 5. Applicant will True

-provide: broadband Not true
+provide: broadband service only Not true

-service only

 (Check only one; see instruction 6.)

-6. For the past 10 True

-years, no affiliate,

-officer, director, Not true

-general partner, or

-person owning more than 10% of applicant, or anyone acting in such a capacity whether

-or not formally appointed, held one of these positions with any company that filed for

-bankruptcy or has been found either criminally or civilly liable by a court of appropriate

-jurisdiction for a violation of § 17000 et seq. of the California Business and Professions

-Code or for any actions which involved misrepresentations to consumers, and to the best

-of applicant's knowledge, is not currently under investigation for similar violations.
+6. For the past 10 years, no affiliate, True officer, director, general partner, or Not true or not formally appoint than 10% of applicant, or anyone acting in such a capacity whether nted, held one of these positions with any company that filed for en found either criminally or civilly liable by a court of appropriate jurisdiction for a violation of § 17000 et seq. of the California Business and Professions Code or for any actions which involved misrepresentations to consumers, and to the best of applicant's knowledge, is not currently under investigation for similar violations.

 (Check only one; see instruction 2.)

 7. To the best of True

 applicant's Not true

 knowledge, neither

-applicant, any affiliat e, officer, director, partner, nor owner of more than 10% of

-applicant, or any person acting in such capacity whether or not formally appointed, has

-been sanctioned by the Federal Communications Commission, or any state regulatory

-agency for failure to comply with any regulatory statute, rule or order, or convicted by

-any court for any criminal activity for the past 10 years.
+applicant, any affiliate, officer, director, partner, nor owner of more than 10% of applicant, or any person acting in such capacity whether or not formally appointed, has been sanctioned by the Federal Communications Commission, or any state regulatory agency for failure to comply with any regulatory statute, rule or order, or convicted by any court for any criminal activity for the past 10 years.

-8. Applicant has True

-the required Not true \Box

-financial capability

-and technical

-- roadband infrastructure and operate and maintain a broadband
+8. Applicant has True the required financial capability and technical Not true expertise to build a br service. roadband infrastructure and operate and maintain a broadband

-service.

-Thomshu doctors wade manalty of nanisms and another leaves of the State of Colifornia that the forceing

-er penalty of perjury under the laws of the State of California that the forgoing trachments, are true, correct, and complete to the best of my knowledge and

-ry, and that I am authorized to make this application on behalf of the applicant
+I hereby declare under penalty of perjury under the laws of the State of California that the forgoing information, and all attachments, are true, correct, and complete to the best of my knowledge and belief after due inquiry, and that I am authorized to make this application on behalf of the applicant named above.

-named above.
-J,

-G: 1

 Signed:

 Name:

 Title:

-Dated

-:
+Dated:

 Street

 Address

 Telephone No.

 Fax No.

 Principal Place of Business (if different from address on page 1).

-Street Address

-City

-State

-ZIP Code

-Telephone No.
+Street Address City State ZIP Code Telephone No.